percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 ### Establishing an EKT Key

-Once a client and server have concluded a handshake that negotiated an EKT cipher, the server MUST provide to the client a key to be used when encrypting and decrypting EKTCiphertext values.
+Once a client and server have concluded a handshake that negotiated an EKTCipher, the server MUST provide to the client a key to be used when encrypting and decrypting EKTCiphertext values.
 EKT keys are sent in encrypted handshake records, using handshake type ekt\_key(TBD).
 The body of the handshake message contains an EKTKey structure: